Jack Spicer: Death and legacy

-After many years of alcohol abuse, Spicer fell into a pre-hepatic coma in his apartment building elevator, and later died aged 40 in the poverty ward of San Francisco General Hospital on August 17, 1965.
+After many years of alcohol abuse, Spicer fell into a hepatic coma, a brain disorder precipitated by liver failure, in the elevator of his apartment building, and later died aged 40 in the poverty ward of San Francisco General Hospital on August 17, 1965.

 Spicer's view of the role of language in the process of writing poetry was probably the result of his knowledge of modern pre-Chomskyan linguistics and his experience as a research-linguist at Berkeley.
 In the legendary Vancouver lectures he elucidated his ideas on "transmissions" (dictations) from the Outside, using the comparison of the poet as crystal-set or radio receiving transmissions from outer space, or Martian transmissions.
 The radio oracle derived from Cocteau's film Orphée, often cited by Spicer in his lectures.
 Although seemingly far-fetched, his view of language as "furniture", through which the transmissions negotiate their way, is grounded in the structuralist linguistics of Zellig Harris and Charles Hockett.
-(In fact, the poems of his final book, Language, refer to linguistic concepts such as morphemes and graphemes).
-As such, Spicer is acknowledged as a precursor and early inspiration for the Language poets.
-However, many working poets today list Spicer in their succession of precedent figures.
+(Poems of his final book, Language, refer to morphemes and graphemes).
+Spicer is acknowledged as a precursor for the Language poets.

-Since the posthumous publication of The Collected Books of Jack Spicer (1975, 1st ed.), his popularity and influence have steadily risen, affecting poetry throughout the United States, Canada, and Europe.
-The Collected Books of Jack Spicer (1975, 1ed.) started with Spicer works made in and after 1957, and specifically did not include his earlier works per Spicer's requests.
-Spicer's works created pre-1975 were published in One Night Stand and Other Poems, with Donald Allen as editor.
+Since the publication of The Collected Books of Jack Spicer (1975, 1st ed.), his reputation has grown.
+The Collected Books of Jack Spicer gathered Spicer's works beginning from 1957, and specifically did not include his earlier poetry per Spicer's requests.
+A selection of his earlier work was published in One Night Stand and Other Poems, edited by Donald Allen.
+My Vocabulary Did This to Me: The Collected Poetry of Jack Spicer (2008) edited by Peter Gizzi and Kevin Killian, won the American Book Award in 2009.

-Other posthumous publications of Spicer's work have taken place including, The Tower of Babel: Jack Spicer's Detective Novel (1994); The House That Jack Built: The Collected Lectures of Jack Spicer (1998), edited by Peter Gizzi; Poet, Be Like God: Jack Spicer and the San Francisco Renaissance (1998) by Lewis Ellingham and Kevin Killian; My Vocabulary Did This to Me: The Collected Poetry of Jack Spicer (2008) edited by Peter Gizzi and Kevin Killian, which won the American Book Award in 2009; and After Spicer: Critical Essays (2011) edited by John Emil Vincent, a collection of critical essays.